mowbraysuburbs/Employee-Leave-Period-Opt/README.md

     -   return to work on the **25th March 2022**.

 ### Tips
-- Start with 'no_of_leave_days' = 0 to use how many days off you can get without using any leave.
+- Start with 'no_of_leave_days' = 0 to see how many days off you can get without using any leave.
 - If you don't want to use the script, I placed output images for the current and following year using 0 - 3 annual days in the output folder.

 ## How it Works